Matu District

 The Matu District is a district in Mukah Division, Sarawak, Malaysia.
-Before Mukah Division was established, Matu was within Sibu Division.
+Before Mukah Division was established, Matu was within Sarikei Division.
 There are more than 20 villages in the district, with Melanau making up the majority of the population.
-Chinese are the second biggest population after the Melanau.
-The population is 21,400 in 2020.
+Chinese are the second biggest population after the Melanau, followed by Iban and Malay.
+The population is 31,516 in 2024.
 The Majlis Daerah Matu-Daro (Matu-Daro District Council) is located in Matu town.
 The building itself is a landmark and the biggest building in Matu.
 Matu District shares the same local authority with Daro District.

+Demographics

+Total population of every areas in Matu, Sarawak.
+These population are exactly based on their ethnics in Sarawak.

+Melanau is the majority ethnics that lived in Matu, along with several community from Chinese, Iban, and Malay.
+Same as similar population in Daro, Matu also having the slightly higher population due to significant economic development factors, as well as their own cultural and tradition factors.